Top 7 castles in the Netherlands

 Kasteel Groeneveld is an estate located in the municipality of Baarn, and is up the road from another significant Dutch royal palace - Soestdijk!
 Groeneveld is run by State Forestry (Staatsbosbeheer) and is run as a “city and rural country estate.”

 But, perhaps even more impressive than Groeneveld itself, is Groeneveld’s park.
 The estate covers more than 130 hectares of land, featuring a formal garden with an amalgamated English-French-Dutch style, an orangery, a coach house, a vegetable garden, and an ice house dating back to the 1800s.
-The castle grounds are open to the public and admission is free, so it makes for the perfect spot for a leisurely walk (and the family dog will love it too!).
+The castle grounds are open to the public and admission is free, so it makes for the perfect spot for a leisurely walk (and your pet dog is sure to love it too!).

 Muiderslot, also known as Muiden Castle, is a medieval castle in the historical Dutch city of Muiden.
 Built in 1285, Muiderslot is one of the oldest castles in the Netherlands!
 Looking like it has been picked straight out of a fairytale, Muiderslot is surrounded by a square moat and beautiful vegetable and herb gardens, and a plum orchard.

-The history of the castle is still not 100 percent clear, however it is generally believed that the original Muiderslot was demolished in 1296 after the murder of the first owner, Floris V, and rebuilt on the existing foundations almost one hundred years later in the late thirteenth century.
+The history of the castle is still not 100 percent clear, but it is generally believed that the original Muiderslot was demolished in 1296 after the murder of the first owner, Floris V, and rebuilt on the existing foundations almost one hundred years later in the late 13th century.

 Muiderslot has been the home to a national museum since the 1870s after it was restored by Dutch architect Pierre Cuypers (famous for the Rijksmuseum and Central Station in Amsterdam).
 On a visit to the museum today, you will be met with armour, weapons, furniture, paintings and statues from throughout the history of the castles.